Cheapest cars to insure in the UK 2023

 Cheapest cars to insure by age See costs by age

 Several factors play a big role in determining the cost of your car insurance.
-These include the make and model of the car you drive, your age and where you live, your occupation and your driving history.
+These include your age and where you live, your occupation and your driving history.
+But one of the most important factors is the make and model of the car you drive,

-If you haven’t bought a car yet, or are thinking of changing yours, consider getting one that’s in a low insurance group.
+If you haven’t bought a car yet, or are thinking of changing yours, consider getting one that’s in a low car insurance group.
+There are 50 groups in total.
 Insurers band cars based on the likely costs to them if there’s a claim, and the likelihood of a claim.
-Large powerful cars with expensive parts will be at the higher end of the spectrum.
-More on car insurance groups below.
+Large powerful cars with expensive parts will be at the higher end of the spectrum (groups 40-50), while less powerful cars that are cheaper to repair will be towards the bottom (groups 1-10).

-To show you which cars are likely to cost you less to insure, our researchers crunched comprehensive car insurance data to produce these top 10 league tables.
+To show you which cars are likely to cost you less to insure, our researchers crunched comprehensive car insurance data to produce top 10 league tables for different types of driver.

 Cheapest cars to insure in the UK (Overall)